Phan-The-Manh/long-document-rag/README.md

 Time for document processing would be about 1 minute for 10 pages(depend on how complex it is)

 ### 5.5 Run Evaluation
--Build Knowledge Graph from chunks
+# Build Knowledge Graph from chunks
 ```bash
 python -m src.evaluation.kg_builder
 ```